bryanwb/bryanwb.github.io/src/pages/about/about.md

 my wife and two children.
 I am American by birth but by strange accident have lived the last 17 years in Tel Aviv, Hong Kong, Kathmandu, Rome, and now Bangkok.

+I am grew up in lovely [Whittier, CA](https://en.wikipedia.org/wiki/Whittier,_California) but moved at age 18.
+I often think that leaving was mistake.
+Whittier is a beautiful and special place.

 I am fascinated by the nexus of finance and technology, particularly the potentially disruptive impact of blockchain technology on our global financial system.